umanit/twig-image-extension/README.md

 1. [(Optional) Import CSS files for blur effect on yall.js lazy images](#optional-import-css-files-for-blur-effect-on-yalljs-lazy-images)

-When a [LiipImagine filter](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/filters.html#built-in-filters) is used, the extension will read his configuration and automatically takes the right width to apply in the markup.
+When a [LiipImagine filter](https://symfony.com/doc/2.0/bundles/LiipImagineBundle/filters.html#built-in-filters) is used, the extension will read his configuration and automatically takes the right width or height to apply in the markup.
+If it's not possible, the extension try to get the original image dimensions instead.
+In both case, the result is saved in cache to avoid multiple process for the same image.

 When the used function is for lazy load, `lazy` and `lazy-placeholder` classes are used but can be customized as explained in the [Configuration](#configuration) part.